 The post mills had three floors.
 The lowest one was occupied by the stabilizing structure of the trestle, consisting of two intersecting foundations with a maximum length of about 6.5 meters, with four struts attached to them, supporting a central pole (“sztember”).
-This pole was a vertical axis around which the entire structure of the windmill and the mechanism were rotated, so that its propellers (also known as wings) could take a suitable position in relation to the driving wind.
+This pole was a vertical axis around which the entire windmill structure was rotated, so that its propellers (also known as wings) could take a suitable position in relation to the driving wind.
 The two upper floors were dedicated to the production of flour.
 In the middle one there were millstones with a basket.
-In the attic there was a place for a wing shaft, converting wind energy into the work of mechanisms.
+In the attic there was a place for a shaft converting wind energy into the work of mechanisms.
 A transmission wheel and a smaller wheel were mounted on the shaft, moving the millstone, transmitting the rotary motion of the horizontal shaft to the vertical axis of the millstone.
 After grinding, the grain was transported to the container with the sifter, and then, in the form of flour or groats, the finished product left the windmill and was loaded onto carts.
 The post mill was able to grind from 60 to 90 tons of grain on 120-150 windy days a year.

 Four wings had a frame structure, which made it possible to adjust the force of wind pressure on the blades by putting on or taking off linen aprons.
 In the case of light gusts, the entire surface of the wings was covered to “catch” more wind, and during a storm, the sheets were removed to protect the wings from damage.
 In extreme conditions, the rotation of the wings was stopped, by blocking the transmission wheel.
 The rotation of the wings was also controlled by putting wooden staves on the propellers.

 The moving part of the post mill with wings was properly adjusted to the wind by means of the so-called tail, i.e. a diagonal drawbar, the outer section of which was on a suitable support.
 At the end of the drawbar, a chain could be attached, which was rolled on a vertical turnstile, causing a slow rotation of the post.
 Horses were also sometimes harnessed to the drawbar.
 The range of the drawbar clearly marked the boundaries of the windmill in relation to the neighboring agricultural land (provided it was located on developed land), which had to be at least 10-12 meters away.
 A safe distance was also enforced by wings, thanks to which the windmill area was a figure similar to a circle with a diameter of at least 25 meters.

 In the area of the villages of Moraczewo and Lednogóra, since the 1960s, there have been three 19th-century post windmills.
 They were moved from Swadzim, Sołeczno and Sędziwojewo as part of the development of the medieval Piast Trail.
 All of them were built at the beginning of the 19th century.
 Despite the late date of construction, I placed them on the website because post mills appeared in Poland in the 14th century and survived without major structural changes until the second half of the 20th century.
 In the nearby Museum of the First Piasts in Lednica (Muzeum Pierwszych Piastów w Lednicy), there is the oldest windmill in Poland from 1585, moved from Gryżyna near Kościan.
 It is located near the ferry crossing to Ostrów Lednicki.